jueyang/almostatlas/content/markdown-batch-1/self-on-the-first-date_shauna-babosa.md

 9.

 The third thing you touch is a complex area named by Natacha in high school.
-Chicos.
+Chichos.

 10.